Paralegal Course Descriptions

 Course Level Objectives

-- Apply the principles of legal ethics as they relate to lawyers and paralegals practicing in the area of intellectual property law.
+- Apply the principles of legal ethics as they relate to paralegals and other legal professionals working in the area of IP law.

 LEGAL 250: Family Law